pradametro/Palette-Perfection/README.md

 - Displays a formatted report summarizing the surface area, paint required, and total price.

-- Ends with a personalized thank-you message.
+- Ends with a personalized thank you message.

 ---